Nicaragua gov’t says it will guarantee safe return of exiles

 MANAGUA, Nicaragua — Nicaragua’s government said Monday it will implement a program to guarantee the safe return of exiles, a proposal the opposition dismissed as “absurd.”

 Anyone who fled in the past year and does not have an open court case or formal accusation against them will be eligible to return, the foreign affairs ministry said in a statement.
-It said the International Organization for Migration will provide technical support.
+It said the International Organization for Migration would provide technical support, although that group said late Monday it had agreed only to study at the government’s plan.

 The government made the proposal to the opposition Civic Alliance on April 10, but said it didn’t reach a consensus.